Amrik Singh Arora

-Amrik Singh Arora (born: 1943 – died: 3 June 2011) was an Indian singer who born in Kolutola Street, Kolkata, then British India.
-He was also known as Amrik Singh.
-He is one of the promoters of the new modern style of Shyama Sangeet.
+Amrik Singh Arora (1943 – 3 June 2011) was an Indian singer who was one of the promoters of the new modern style of Shyama Sangeet.
 He had a natural voice.
 Although a member of the Sikh community, he created the first example of non-Bengali man to practice Shyama Sangeet.
 He became the first vocalist to songs, ghazals, Punjabi Bhangara film songs and Bhojpuri songs to input in Kolkata.
 He has given voice to more than two thousand modern, folk and spiritual Bengali songs.
 However, most of his songs were devotional.

 Early music career

 His father Balbir Singh Arora had a business of writing ink.
 Not joining the family business, he turned towards the world of music with the inspiration of his mother Yashwant Kaur from his childhood.
 He sung together with his mother.
 Initially learned classical music from Mr. Chandramani.
 After that, he continued to take training from Shri Subodh Chatterjee.
 He started his musical career from 1961 at Gurudwara Bara Sikh Sangh in Kolkata.
 At the age of 7, there he performed on stage show for the first time.
 Most of the times he used to serve along with his mother.
 He studied at Visuddhananda Saraswati Vidyalaya, a Hindi medium school adjacent to Mahajati Sadan in North Kolkata.
 He regularly performed music in school functions and won numerous awards.
 Bengali language subject was compulsory for two years in his higher secondary.
 This is how his fascination with Bengali script and language was created.
 During the period from 1960 to 1963, he also sang in the morning show of the movie hall 'Shri' along with various artists every Sunday at the initiative of the clubs.